 What is Sambar?

-Fiery and with a thick creaminess, sambar is the first course in any South Indian meal.
+Fiery and with a thick creaminess, sambar is an essential dish and often the first course in any South Indian meal.

 Sambar is made with toor dal, vegetables, tamarind and spices.
 It is thicker, cooked till the dal is very mushy.
 The texture is very smooth, almost creamy from the mushy toor dal.
-(Note that toor/tuvar dal is also called red lentils or red gram dal in many recipes.)
+(Note that toor/tuvar dal is also known as red lentils or red gram dal in Indian recipes.)

 I adore sambar.
 There are no two ways around it.
 It is a dish of choice, and when I visit my most fav Indian restaurant, I will always order a dish of sambar and idli.
 As homely as it is, it is comforting, flavoursome, awesome.